Anthony Esolen

 Anthony M. Esolen is a writer, social commentator, translator of classical poetry, and Distinguished Professor of Humanities at Thales College, having been invited to join the faculty in 2023.
-He previously taught at Furman University, Providence College, Thomas More College of Liberal Arts and Magdalen College of the Liberal Arts.
+He previously taught at Furman University, Providence College, Thomas More College of Liberal Arts, and Magdalen College of the Liberal Arts.

 Esolen has translated into English Dante's Divine Comedy, Lucretius' On the Nature of Things, and Torquato Tasso's Jerusalem Delivered.
 He is the author of over 30 books and over 1,000 articles in such publications as The Modern Age, The Catholic World Report, Chronicles, for which he serves as a contributing editor, The Claremont Review of Books, The Public Discourse, First Things, Crisis Magazine, The Catholic Thing, and Touchstone, for which he serves as a senior editor.
 He is a regular contributor to Magnificat, and has written frequently for a host of other online journals.
 He is a poet in his own right, and his book-length sacred poem, The Hundredfold, has been called a Christian poetic masterpiece.

-Esolen, a Catholic, writes on a broad field of topics—literature, the arts, and social commentary—and is known as a conservative and a traditionalist scholar.
-He taught in the Development of Western Civilization program at Providence College for 27 years when he criticized the concept of "diversity" as commonly used in the modern academy and became the target of a campus protest.
-The administration's actions in response to this protest influenced his decision to leave Providence College.
+Esolen is a Catholic, and his writings generally contain an identifiable conservative or traditionalist perspective.
+He has frequently criticized the concept of "diversity" as commonly understood in modern Western culture.
+Dissatisfaction over some of the views that he expressed contributed to his decision to leave Providence College.

-Early life and writing
+Early life and career

 Esolen is of Italian ancestry.
 He was born in Archbald, Pennsylvania.
 Anthony Esolen graduated summa cum laude from Princeton University in 1981.
 He pursued graduate work at the University of North Carolina at Chapel Hill, where he earned his M.A. in 1981 and a Ph.D. in Renaissance literature in 1987.
 Esolen's dissertation, "A Rhetoric of Spenserian Irony," was directed by S.K.
 Heninger.
+He taught at Furman University from 1988 to 1990.